 Imago Dei scholars are boys and girls grades 5-8 from diverse Tucson families, all of whom qualify for the free or reduced school lunch program under federal rules.
 There is no other qualification for admission.

-Currently, our student body is 96% minority, with the majority of our students being Latino, followed by refugees from African conflicts, African-American and mixed-race students, Native Americans, and others.
-Many come to us well below grade level; nearly half of our scholars are English Language Learners.
+Currently, our student body is 100% minority, with the majority of our students being Latino, followed by refugees from African conflicts, African-American and mixed-race students, Native Americans, and others.
+Many come to us well below grade level; nearly one-third of our scholars are English Language Learners.
 We rejoice in the diversity of our students and our community.
-While we are an independent Episcopal school, none of our current scholars is Episcopalian; we warmly welcome and respect the beliefs and traditions of people of all faiths, and those who have none.
+While we are an independent Episcopal school, none of our current scholars is Episcopalian; we warmly welcome and respect the beliefs and traditions of people of all faiths, and of those who have none.